 With the vast majority of consumers planning on celebrating and spending on Mother’s Day in 2023, this holiday presents a great opportunity for advertisers.
-Knowing that the uncertain state of the economy will influence purchasing decisions, brands should adopt a full-funnel approach with their marketing strategy that encompasses creative messaging, precise targeting and their performance goals.
+Knowing that the uncertain state of the economy will influence purchasing decisions, brands should adopt a full-funnel strategy with their marketing that encompasses creative messaging, precise targeting and their performance goals.

 CTV advertising continues to enable a variety of brands to drive significant performance results—proving itself a productive channel for advertisers trying to reach Mother’s Day consumers.
 Whether you’re new to the Connected TV space or a veteran, it’s important to find an advertising solution that has the capability to serve your ads on top networks, especially in the sports and news spaces.